Enhanced up-conversion of entangled photons and quantum interference under localized field in nanostructures

-In this work, we focus on two-photon up-conversion process on a dimer molecule (or double quantum dot) coupled to localized field in nanostructures.
-Here we assume that the two photons have correlated in space, and are described by bi-variable gaussian pulse.
+In this work, we focus on two-photon up-conversion process on a molecular complex system (or quantum dot complex system) coupled to localized field in nanostructures.
+Here we assume that the two photons have correlated in space.
 Additionally, the localized field in the nanostructure is assumed to have spatial inhomogeneity, and then both dipole-allowed and -forbidden states through the field can be accessed.
 We use a fairly intuitive model for the system in order to extract the essential effect of quantum mechanical correlations and coherence.
-We analytically derive the propagator for the process, and numerically calculate the wave function of the converted output photon.
-As a result, it is shown that the coupling to the cavity strongly enhances the up-conversion process.
-We also find that the spatial correlation militates for the process.
-There exists the regime where the photon-pair rarely induces the up-conversion without entanglement.
+We analytically derive the propagator for the up-conversion, and numerically calculate the wave function of the converted output photon.
+As a result, we find that the spatial correlation militates well for the process, and that there exists the regime where the photons rarely induces the up-conversion without entanglement.
 Furthermore, there is some suitable set of system parameters.
 The origin of the non-monotonic dependencies can be interpreted in view of quantum interference between the coupled modes of the open cavity-molecule system.
-It holds the line against the rapid intuition that nonlinearities of photons favor the stronger cavity-molecule couplings than the cavity decay rates.
-In this sense, our result can provide a guideline for nonlinear optical reactions, and contributes to future applications of weak light physics.
+It holds the line against the rapid intuition that nonlinearities of photons favor the stronger cavity-molecule couplings than the relaxation constant of the cavity.
+Although there are some studies for up- and down-conversions in cavity~\cite{CQED-UC1, CQED-UC2}, the viewpoint on the interference between the cavity and molecule is rarely met.
+Therefore, our result can provide a guideline for nonlinear optical reactions, and contributes to future applications of weak light physics.

+The system under consideration is shown in Fig.~\ref{model}(a).
+The molecule has four levels; the states $|a\rangle$ and $|e\rangle$ are dipole-allowed from the ground state $|g\rangle$, and the state $|f\rangle$ is dipole-forbidden owing to the parity of the wave function.
+For example, a phthalocyanine dimer has almost A$_{\rm u}$ symmetry for the highest occupied molecular orbital (HOMO).
+The lowest unoccupied molecular orbital (LUMO) of each phthalocyanine with B$_{\rm g}$ symmetry is split into two states, i.e., allowed and forbidden states by dipole-dipole interaction~\cite{PcH2}.
+The excited states, which corresponds to $|e\rangle$, has almost A$_{\rm u}$ symmetry.
+In addition, for a tetramer, the various allowed and forbidden states exist as shown in supplementary material \cite{supple}.